-• 5517.02 - DISCRIMINATION/HARASSMENT COMPLAINT PROCEDURES FOR STUDENTS
+5517.02 - DISCRIMINATION/HARASSMENT COMPLAINT PROCEDURES FOR STUDENTS

 - Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their Principal.
-Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - The Office of Civil Rights Compliance (CRC) is responsible for investigating complaints of discrimination and harassment, including sexual harassment and retaliation filed by employees, students and their parents. - This policy provides the steps to individual complaints of discrimination of harassing conduct and the process for addressing the complaints.
+Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC). - The Office of Civil Rights Compliance (CRC) is responsible for investigating complaints of discrimination and harassment, including sexual harassment and retaliation filed by employees, students and their parents.